preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 1. Choose the Worker Zones and Subnets you plan to use.
 1. Continue to follow the instructions for creating a regular CFEE [here](cloud-foundry?topic=cloud-foundry-create-environment).

+## Enabling Monitoring
+{: #enable-monitoring}

+With CFEE 5.2 release enable monitoring in VPC CFEE cluster is available.

+Monitoring is same as we have in CFEE classic but with few limitation.
+To know more [CFEE Monitoring](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-monitoring#MonitoringVPC)

 ## Limitations
 {: #limitations}
 There are several limitations detailed in the [release notes for v5.0.0](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-what-s-new-in-ibm-cloud-foundry-enterprise-environment#v500)